 Unlike any other time, the future will not resemble the past.
 We can see this, feel it directly and know it by the data.
-If you seek validation of the current science of global warming or debate the changes, you will need to find it elsewhere.
+If you seek validation of the current science of global warming or wish to debate the changes, you will need to find it elsewhere.

-Our task is to face the human shock from environmental changes and then adapt and lessen future traumas.
-Humans have caused this rapid heating from the combustion of fossil fuels.
+Our task is to face the shock of the environmental changes to come, survive encounters and then adapt and lessen future traumas.
+Humans have caused this rapid heating from fossil fuel combustion.
 This heating now triggers further melt, sea level rise and more climate destabilization.

-Governments are way too late in recognizing dangers.
-Old style politics has failed, we must fully rely on science.
-The droughts and deluges, the famines, heatwaves, and other disturbances will prove to be greater calamities than humans have ever faced.
-Now, governments must drive the conversion from carbon fuels to clean, renewable energy and then begin to remove CO2 from the atmosphere - either via biological or chemical/mechanical means.
-National policies must change from the belicose to the socially cooperative.
+Most governments are way too late in recognizing dangers.
+Old style politics has failed to understand the problem, we must trust scientific research.
+The droughts and deluges, the famines, heatwaves, wildfires and other calamities are greater than humans have ever faced before.
+And growing larger.
+Now governments must drive the conversion from carbon fuels to clean, renewable energy and then begin to remove CO2 from the atmosphere - either via biological or chemical/mechanical means.
+National policies must change from the commercially belicose to the socially cooperative.
 This most certainly requires creating social and political institutions never before seen in human civilization.

-Over the next few years and centuries, our atmosphere, oceans and lands will thoroughly change.
+Over the nearer years and coming centuries, our atmosphere, oceans and lands will continue to heat.
 Each decade will be hotter than the previous.
 Continued emissions will drive higher acidification levels in oceans.
-Each decade will be more unstable than ever before.
-Yet, all human reactions must happen now.
+Each decade will be more unstable than the prior.
+All human influences to mitigate global warming must happen now.
 Our actions are driving the extinction of so many other life forms.
 Our planet has seen many extinctions, only this time, we are the asteroid.

 Any policy recommendations must fully adhere to prevailing science.
 When politics drives policy then gains will be brief.
-In order to step through to the next century we must get through the next few years.
-Actions must abide by existing science, and yet we extend risk when we put faith in undiscovered fantasy technology.
+In order to step into the next century, first we must get through the next few years.
+Actions must abide by existing science, and yet we extend risk when we put faith in undiscovered fantasy technologies.

 Our civilization must remain functional despite a persistently collapsing environment.
 This puts extraordinary demands on all systems and cultures which must keep their goals in view.
-All energy must be clean and forever emit zero carbon.
+All energy must be clean and forever carbon free.
 We must use all the tools and skills that humanity can bring to the process.
-Survival requires world-wide co-operation.
+Survival requires world-wide co-ordinated effort.

 Inaction, or continued business-as-usual carbon emission practices puts us into a higher-risk for extinction.
 A few metaphors might help understand our condition: We can think of civilization as a patient in a cancer ward with stage three or four active cancer.
 We can regard our condition as life-threatening and still untreated.
 It is only with caring, aggressive treatment that slight recovery might be possible.
-There is no chance of a complete cure, it might be only possilble to prolong life and ease suffering somewhat.
+There is no chance of a complete cure, it may be that we can only prolong life and ease suffering somewhat.
 Like a late stage patient, we focus on optimizing current health, and we stay ready for a new cure.

-No matter the analogy, some think we have already passed the point of emergency and substantially missed the opportunity to prevent the disaster.
-Unknown to us, we are already in our lifeboats -- as if the Titanic is now sinking and survivors awaiting rescue.
-By this analogy, we are already in hospice, we just don't know it yet.
+No matter the analogy -- some think we have already passed the point of emergency and missed a chance to prevent disaster.
+Unknown to us, we are already in our lifeboats -- as if the Titanic is now sinking and survivors are awaiting rescue.
+By this analogy, we are already in hospice, already in lifeboats.
+We just don't know it yet.

 I prefer the analogy of the slow-crashing car.
-Our industrial world has been steering us on a glorious drive in the mountains of civilization, but moving too fast, burning too much fuel and suddenly our vehicle has left the road and is crashing down the mountainside through brush and trees.
+Our industrial world is the vehicle taking us on a glorious drive in the mountains of civilization, but moving too fast, burning too much fuel and suddenly our car has left the road and is crashing down the mountainside through brush and trees.
 No longer are we on a safe path, yet still going too fast.
 We should be slowing down before we are undone by the thousands of small crashes to come.
-We know the car will eventually stop, but we don't know what we will hit, nor when, just that gravity rules.
+We know the car will eventually fully wreck and stop, but we don't know what we will hit, nor when, just that gravity rules.
 Our car is filled with seven billion people.
-We are buckling seatbelts and holding tight, knowing that not all will survive and many will be lost.
-We are still in a slow crashing car.
+The fortunate ones are buckling seatbelts and holding tight, knowing that not all will survive.
+Unless the crash kills us, we are still in that slow crashing car.

 There are many other metaphors for what's going on.
 The biggest problem for now is the deliberate misinformation and misdirection.